-All new educators regardless of the number of hours per week will complete the (D) following training within three months of their date of hire.
+(b) All new staff members working directly with children regardless of the number of hours employed per week shall complete the following training within three months of their date of hire.
+Training must be approved by ECECD to fulfill the following requirements.
+Approved trainings and substitutions will be listed on the ECECD's website.
 All current educators will have three months to comply with the following training from the date these regulations are promulgated: